williamngan/pts/guide/md/_0900_Image.md

 ### Patterns

 In a similar way, you can treat an image (or an image canvas) as a pattern to fill an area.
-One difference is that we'll use a [`CanvasPattern`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasPattern) instance for `form.fill(...)`, instead of an image for `form.image(...)`.
+One difference is that we'll get a [CanvasPattern](https://developer.mozilla.org/en-US/docs/Web/API/CanvasPattern) instance for use in  `form.fill(...)`, instead of an image for `form.image(...)`.

 ```
 const pattern = await Img.loadPattern( "tile.jpg", space );